stanford-cs248/project/README.md

 ## Due dates

-1. The project proposal is due __Thu March 4__ 11:59:59 PM, but feel __strongly encouraged__ to submit earlier to get quicker feedback.
+1. The project proposal is due __Wed Feb 23__ 11:59:59 PM, but feel __strongly encouraged__ to submit earlier to get quicker feedback.
-2. Your final project writeup and demo video is due on __Thursday March 18th__ at 11:59 PM.  **You cannot use late days for the final project!**
+2. Your final project writeup and demo video is due on Friday __March 11th__ at 11:59 PM.  **You cannot use late days for the final project!**

 The project proposal deadline is "soft" in that we strongly encourage you to submit a proposal, but the proposal is not graded.
 The purpose of the project proposal is to give you an opportunity to put your plans down on paper so you can get feedback from the staff about whether the project is too easy or too hard before it is too late.
 The writeup and video deadlines are hard deadlines --- there are no late days.

+__We will have a final project celebration and watch party to watch all the project videos as a group during our final exam slot on Tuesday March 15th from 3:30-6:30pm.__.
+More details to come, but we hope to be able to give the option to attend the watch party in person for those that want to.

 ## Summary